KhaledJawan/words-map/docs/index.md

 AI must follow:

+- Icon system: Only Lucide Icons are allowed.
+No Material Icons.
 - Only use containers defined in `/docs/app_schema.md`
 - Overlays like `(Word page)` are not new screens
 - Bottom navigation exists **only** in `[Main Page] -> [Bottom]`